 The combustion of the fuel is done using the electrical charges at the spark plug and the quantum of air/fuel in take is controlled by the throttle.
 While earlier generation of engines were operated purely with mechanical power, modern engines use electronic circuitry and electric power to operate.
 An Automotive Engine Control Unit (ECU) is an electronic control module responsible for managing various aspects of an engine's operation.
 It acts as the brain of the vehicle engine, receiving input from various sensors and making real-time adjustments to optimize performance, fuel efficiency, and emissions.
 The ECU ensures that the engine operates within safe limits while delivering the desired power output.

 The development of automotive ECMs has witnessed significant advancements over the years.
 Earlier ECMs were simple and had limited capabilities, primarily focusing on basic engine control.
-However, with advancements in technology, modern ECMs have become highly sophisticated and intelligent.
+However, with advancements in technology and Automotive Electronics Development practices, modern ECMs have become highly sophisticated and intelligent.

 Early Engine Control Modules relied on analog circuits and mechanical components to control engine parameters.
 The introduction of micro-controllers in the 1980s revolutionized ECU design, enabling more precise control and faster processing.
 Subsequent technological advancements, such as the integration of digital signal processors and the use of advanced control algorithms, further enhanced the capabilities of ECUs.